courselabs/kubernetes/labs/productionizing/README.md

 kubectl get po -l app=whoami --watch
 ```

-> One Pod changes the Ready column - now 0/1 containers are ready
+> One Pod changes in the Ready column - now 0/1 containers are ready

 If a readiness check fails, the Pod is removed from the Service and it won't receive any traffic: